 …your AC will operate more efficiently and last longer.
 But if you’ve neglected regular maintenance, the problems you’re experiencing with your system right now might be a direct result.
 You may even need to replace the system sooner than would have been necessary had it been properly maintained.

 4. How Efficient Is Your Current Air Conditioner?

 Do you know your air conditioner’s SEER rating?
 SEER (Seasonal Energy Efficiency Ratio) represents how efficiently your air conditioner operates.
 The higher the SEER rating, the less energy the system consumes.

-Since January, 2015, all new air conditioners installed in the Southern United States must have an efficiency rating of at least 14 SEER.
-New AC systems are available with efficiency ratings ranging from 14-25 SEER.
+Since January 2015, all new air conditioners installed in the Southern United States must have an efficiency rating of at least 14 SEER.
+In January 2023, the minimum efficiency rating will increase to 15 SEER.
+Currently, new AC systems are available with efficiency ratings ranging from 14-25 SEER.
 (We’re referring to ducted split systems here.
 Ductless and packaged systems have different efficiency ranges.)

 If you upgrade your fifteen-year-old 12 SEER unit to a 16 SEER unit, you’re looking at a potential cooling cost savings of 25% per year*.

 In most cases an air conditioner’s operating efficiency declines with age (or due to poor maintenance — see above).
 So, after fifteen years, your 12 SEER air conditioner might be operating nearer to a 10-SEER level.
 This means you could save closer to 38% per year on cooling costs by upgrading to a 16 SEER system*.
 Upgrade to a system with an even higher SEER rating and your potential savings will increase.